the-fellowship-co/facade/docs/getting_started/intro.md

 ### Login

 Use `byld login` to authenicate.
-If you don't have a token yet it: [Request your token](https://forms.gle/2VGp3jgdndogwM939).
+If you don't have a token yet it.
+[Request your token](https://forms.gle/2VGp3jgdndogwM939).

 ```sh
 $ byld login